k-217/Animal-Classifier/README.md

 - Randomly grouped into batches of 32 for applying mini-batch gradient descent later for the training.

+- Image Preprocessing:
+	- Resize(): resizes images to a standard size of 224x224 pixels using bilinear interpolation.
+	- ToTensor(): converts PIL image into tensor with pixel values scaled to [0, 1]
+	- Normalize(): normalizes the images using channel-wise mean and standard deviations (RGB channels), consistent with ImageNet standards
+		- Mean: [0.485, 0.456, 0.406]
+		- Standard Deviation: [0.229, 0.224, 0.225]
+		- Normalized Pixel Value $= \frac{Pixel Value - Mean}{Standard Deviation}$

 ### Data Augmentation
 - RandomHorizontalFlip(): randomly flips some of the images in the batches
 - ColorJitter(): randomly changes image brightness, contrast, saturation, and hue.
 - RandomAffine(): applies random affine transformations such as rotation, scaling, and translation
-- Resize(): resizes images to a standard size of 224x224 pixels using bilinear interpolation.
-- ToTensor(): converts PIL image into tensor with pixel values scaled to [0, 1]
-- Normalize(): normalizes the images using channel-wise mean and standard deviations, consistent with ImageNet standards

 ## Model Architecture